What happened in the Russian Revolution?

 By midday, the Bolsheviks controlled Petrograd.
 The only place left to fall to them was the former home of the Tzar, called the Winter Palace, where the members of the Provisional Government were.

 The final stage of the revolution was not as bloody as many had feared.
-Ultimately, it was a quick overthrow and the Bolsheviks in control of Russia.
+Ultimately, it was a quick overthrow and the Bolsheviks took control of Russia.

 Once in power, Lenin began a more radical change to Russian society.